Terms and Conditions

 You don't need to identify yourself when you deal with us ( e.g. to find out more about membership packages) however in certain situations we will only deal with individuals who have identified themselves to us.

-When a membership or product is purchased personal information will be requested in order to provide the requested service or product, provide updated information, and advise of other Fitness First products, which may be of interest.
-You are not obligated to provide personal information however failure to do so may result in Fitness First being unable to provide services or products to you.
+When a membership or product is purchased personal information will be requested in order to provide the requested service or product, provide updated information, and advise of other RSS products, which may be of interest.
+You are not obligated to provide personal information however failure to do so may result in RSS being unable to provide services or products to you.

 Personal information is collected directly from members or potential future members when they personally complete and submit an application form to become a member of Resistance Sports Science.
 This can be done in person at our centre or on line via our website.